-Individual data for this multilevel analysis come from the 1985-96 General Social Survey (GSS).
-The GSS, an annual nationwide survey, is drawn from the population of noninstitutionalized English-speaking adults 18 years or older in the U.S. Previous research reveals that the interactions between race, fundamentalism, region, and gender attitudes are complex and require detailed attention (Kane 1992; Moore 1999; Ransford & Miller 1983; Rice & Coates 1995).
+Individual data for this multi-level analysis come from the 1985- 1996 General Social Survey (GSS).
+The GSS, an annual nationwide survey, is drawn from the population of non-institutionalized, English-speaking adults in the United States, 18 years or older.
+Previous research reveals that the interactions between race, fundamentalism, region, and gender attitudes are complex and require detailed attention (Kane 1992; Ransford and Miller 1983; Rice and Coates 1995).
 Given this study's focus on the contextual effects of fundamentalism on gender attitudes, we are not able to give the race interaction issues adequate attention.
 In addition, preliminary analysis on the gender attitudes of 935 African Americans reveals neither the individual-level nor state-level associations with religion found for whites.
 Accordingly, the individual-level sample is limited to white respondents.
-A total of 7,734 non-Hispanic whites were asked the relevant gender and religious belief questions in the seven surveys between 1985 and 1996.
-Of those, 1,497 have missing data on one or more variables, primarily the gender attitude items, and were excluded from the analysis.
-The final individual-level sample size is 6,237.1
+A total of 7,734 non-Hispanic whites were asked the relevant gender and religious beliefs questions in the seven surveys between 1985 and 1996.
+Of those, 1,497 have missing data on one or more variables, primarily the gender

-The state-level religion data come from the 1990 National Study of Religious Identification (NSRI) (Kosmin & Lachman 1993), which provides information on the religious composition of the 48 contiguous states from a representative telephone survey of 113,000 people.
-The NSRI is missing information for Hawaii and Alaska and the GSS did not sample respondents from five other states (Idaho, Maine, Nebraska, New Mexico, and Nevada).
-The final structural-level sample equals 43 states plus the District of Columbia.
-In recoding the GSS geographic identifier codes into states, multistate metropolitan areas were coded into the largest state.
+The state-level religion data come from the 1990 National Study of Religious Identification (Kosmin and Lachman 1993) which provides information regarding the religious composition of the 48 contiguous states from a representative telephone survey of 113,000 people.
+The NSRI is missing information for Hawaii and Alaska and the GSS did not sample respondents from five additional states (ID, ME, NE, NM, and NV).
+The final structural-level sample equals 44 states (including the District of Columbia).
+In recoding the GSS geographic identifier codes into states, multi-state metropolitan areas were coded into the largest state.